dgittins/AWS-RStudio/README.md

 $ sudo rstudio-server restart
 ```

-## 7. Login to RStudio
+## 7. Login to RStudio Server

 Open a web browser and enter Public DNS(IPv4) as the URL to login to RStudio Server.
-Specify RStudio port (8787) at the end of the url:
+Specify RStudio port (8787) at the end of the URL:

 &lt;Public DNS(IPv4)&gt;:8787